 There’s no minimum deposit required to open a new account with Barclays.
 Plus, there aren’t any monthly maintenance fees or fees for regular activity on this account.
 There’s a $5 non-sufficient fund fee.
 But since you won’t have a checking account to issue checks from, you shouldn’t ever get hit with that fee!

 Barclays Online Savings Account

 By comparison, major banks like Chase and Wells Fargo tend to pay 0.01% on their standard savings accounts.
 Yikes!
-To give you additional perspective, here are some of the best rates offered by competitors.
-As you can see, Barclays is among the best when it comes to savings account rates.
+To put it into perspective, Barclays 2.05% APY is 22 times the national average!

 Barclays Online CDs

 CDs tend to be popular savings vehicles because they are easy to understand.
 Deposit funds and lock in your APY.
 Don’t touch the money for a set period of time.
 If you do, it kills your return.

 Barclays CD Accounts are no different.
 But they do have some unique features that aren’t standard across the industry.
 Most noteworthy is that Barclays doesn’t have a minimum fee to open a CD Account.

 When you place funds in one of their CD options it will give you a list of term lengths with corresponding rates of return.
 Here are their current rates:

 Another nice feature is that you can immediately withdraw any accrued interest penalty-free at any time.
 You can even set up automatic transfers so that your monthly interest payments are sent directly to a checking or investment account.